Host Agency Not Paying Commissions? Here's What to Do.

 People email me all the time asking how I know if a host agency is legit.
 There's not a whole lot of regulation in the US host agency industry (like, zilch), so any Jane or Joe can go on and open a host agency without so much as batting an eye (okay, so it's a little harder than that, but you know what I mean).
 So it can be tough to put your trust in a host agency where there are so few barriers to entry in the industry.

-Luckily, there are organizations such as PATH (Professional Association of Travel Hosts) and ASTA affiliate, NACTA (National Association of Career Travel Agents), that do have barriers to entry—rigorous ones.
+Luckily, there are organizations such as PATH (Professional Association of Travel Hosts) that do have barriers to entry—rigorous ones.
 They don't just accept host agencies willy nilly.
 Organizations like these offer a level of accountability to travel agents.
-To join these organizations, as well as maintain membership, hosts need to be in good standing with with their agents.
+To join these organizations, as well as maintain membership, hosts need to be in good standing with their agents.

 These organizations create barriers to entry for the host industry.
 With PATH, for example, if a host isn't in good standing with their agents, they risk losing their affiliation.

-According to Betsy Geiser, PATH board Vice President and Vice President of Uniglobe host agency, if a host agency doesn't follow up on a claim of not paying their agents commissions, "[PATH] would call the agency and tell them they need to rectify immediately or the lose their PATH Membership."
+According to Betsy Geiser, PATH board Vice President and Vice President of Uniglobe host agency, if a host agency doesn't follow up on a claim of not paying their agents commissions, "[PATH] would call the agency and tell them they need to rectify immediately or they lose their PATH Membership."

 The good news is that this is a rare occasion for PATH hosts due to their rigorous membership standards . . . all the more reason to look for a host agency that's affiliated with them.